hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ### Section 9: Sample Chapter(s)

+- generate at least one sample chapter to prove you can really write the book
+- writing the sample chapters can be a valuable opportunity to go back and revise other parts of the proposal before it's pitched to agents and editors

 ## Chapter 5 - Building your digital footprint and platform from scratch

+RTR

 ## Chapter 6 - Write the perfect fiction synopsis